 Any recent presentation/concerns and any new findings and recent medical investigations (Pathology, neurological testing/reports, Histology and Medical Imaging).

 A list of current medications (if prescribed), relevant patient history, relevant family history, any other information pertinent and that may assist in decision making with patient, family/carer about their care and treatment.

 Older Persons Mental Health Service provides advice on care and treatment, offers carer and family support, provides case management services and in-patient admissions where appropriate.
 When a person requires treatment, this will be undertaken, where possible, in the person’s own home.
 The Aged Persons Mental Health Team will assist by providing ongoing monitoring of the treatment and also provide support to the patient and carers.

 The functions of the OPMHT include: An assessment of the individual’s psychological state, physical condition, cognitive function, social circumstances and home environment is made.

 This process provides a contextualized understanding of any problems being experienced.
 Following assessment, the team consults with the patient, family, general practitioner, caregivers and significant others to determine the most appropriate course of treatment or assistance that is required.
-Following a full assessment the team may determine that the person requires to be seen by a Psychiatrist.
-Access to the Psychiatrist and other medical staff is organized by a case manager.
+Following a full assessment the team may determine that the person requires to be seen by a psychiatrist.
+Access to the psychiatrist and other medical staff is organised by a case manager.